Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 - Once successfully logged in, you will be greeted with an Android home screen, from which you can open the Google Play Store.

-- Open the Play Store and search for the Blink app.
+- Open the Play Store and enter Blink Home Monitor app on the search bar.

 - Tap on the relevant search result and begin downloading the Blink app.

-- Once installed, you can boot the Blink app and log in with your Blink credentials to start controlling your Blink devices from the comfort of your Windows PC.
+- Once installed, you can boot the Blink app and follow the login steps to start controlling your Blink devices from the comfort of your Windows PC.

 Since this is an Android emulator, BlueStacks will ask you for your Google credentials to log in, and not your Apple credentials.